geeksforsocialchange/gfsc-v3/content/studio/research.md

 ---
 title: "2.
-Research"
+Consultancy and research"
-buttontext: "See our research work"
+buttontext: "See our consultancy work"
 buttonlink: "our-work/consultancy-research"
 headless: true
 ---